tcrammond/marvel-api-test/README.md

 This demo app demonstrates a `CharacterSelector` component, that fetches (as required) and displays the characters that are associated with a given comic.

 It is set up in the context of a larger page, running in a React/Redux app.
 For the purposes of demonstration this page (`ComicPage`) only has a dropdown to change between comics.
-In the interset of time some valid comics are hard-coded in the `comics.json` file, but the characters for the `CharacterSelector` component are fetched from the Marvel API.
+In the interest of time, some valid comics are hard-coded in the `comics.json` file, but the characters for the `CharacterSelector` component are indeed fetched from the Marvel API.

 ## Set up